-Bad Clients For Lawyers to Avoid Representing
+Bad Clients for Lawyers to Avoid Representing

-One of the best ways to maintain good relationships with clients is to avoid the bad clients in the first place.
+One of the best ways to maintain good relationships with clients is to avoid bad clients in the first place.
 There are certain types of people that smart lawyers have learned to avoid representing whenever possible.
 This doesn't necessarily mean turning down cases where the lawyer disapproves of what the client did.

 The practice of law often involves representing people who have done really bad things, and some of those people can actually be great clients.
 People with certain attitudes and opinions can make a lawyer's life a nightmare if he or she makes the mistake of taking that person as a client.
 The following are some of the people that it would be wise to avoid representing.